ExpediaGroup/hiveberg/README.md

   LOCATION 'path_to_iceberg_data_warehouse';
   TBLPROPERTIES('iceberg.catalog' = ...)
 ```
-Include the same `TBLPROPERTIES` as described in the 'Setting TBLPROPERTIES correctly` section, depending on how you've created your Iceberg table.
+Include the same `TBLPROPERTIES` as described in the 'Setting TBLPROPERTIES correctly' section, depending on how you've created your Iceberg table.

 ### Predicate Pushdown
 Pushdown of the HiveSQL `WHERE` clause has been implemented so that filters are pushed to the Iceberg `TableScan` level as well as the Parquet `Reader`.
 ORC implementations are still in the works.